marshallrichards/turbodrone/README.md

 ```
 python remote_control.py
 ```
-Make sure fly in a safe area.
+Make sure to fly in a safe area, preferably outdoors with little wind.
 And note that the "Land" button _currently_ is more of a E-stop button that will stop the drone motors immediately.

 ## Status
 Video feed: solid.

 Controls: initial version out now.
+A little bit rough, still working on smoothing out the accel and decel on keypresses.

 Also working on adding support for more drones from [Amazon's best-selling drone list](https://www.amazon.com/best-selling-drones/s?k=best+selling+drones).